-2.2.2 Banking & Wealth
+3.3 Banking & Wealth

-Suncorp's Banking & Wealth business has A\$58.7 billion in lending assets and A\$7.5 billion in funds under management and administration both as at 30 June 2018.
+The Suncorp Group's Banking & Wealth business holds A\$58.0 billion in lending assets and A\$5.9 billion in funds under management and administration as at 30 June 2020.

-Suncorp is a leading regional banking and wealth provider.
-Suncorp's core banking business is focused on lending, deposit gathering and transaction account services to personal, small to medium enterprise, commercial and agribusiness customers.
-The Wealth division creates, administers and distributes multiple superannuation and investment products.
+The Suncorp Group's Banking business is focused on lending, deposit gathering and transaction account services to personal, small and medium enterprise, commercial and agribusiness customers.

+The Suncorp Group's wealth portfolio manufactures, administers and distributes superannuation products.